damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 ![Staging branch](/images/blogimages/ci-deployment-and-environments/18.jpg){: .illustration}

-Of course, it requires additional time & efforts for merging, but everybody ageed that it is better than waiting.
+Of course, it requires additional time & efforts for merging, but everybody agreed that it is better than waiting.

 ### Handling emergencies

 Shit happens!
 And it's happened to your website.
 Someone merged branches incorrectly and pushed the result straight to production exactly when your site was on top of HackerNews.
-Thousands of people saw your completely broken layout instead of shiny main page.
+Thousands of people saw your completely broken layout instead of the shiny main page.

 Luckily, someone found the Rollback button, so the website was fixed a minute after the problem had been discovered.